This gastric sleeve patient lost nearly half of his body weight, and is now a lean 65kg with a BMI of 23.1.

 Larry is one of thousands.
 Yes, thousands!
 Here’s what others have said:

 “He is the pioneer of SIPS/SADI surgery in Western Australia.
 I was his first few.
 Spotless surgery and recovery.
 Amazing experience and support.
 Not only an amazing surgeon but gem of a person.
 Good support staff.
-Highly recommend SIPS surgery and Dr Ravi Rao.
+Highly recommend SIPS (SADI-S) surgery and Dr Ravi Rao.
 The best I met in Perth”

 “Dr. Rao also went a little further in providing additional support via his own Facebook Support Group page and also via another FB support page that deals explicitly with the surgery I am to have done.”